 - We offer a referral and self-referral service with our College Psychologist

 - Our students in Years 5 – 9 and Year 11 attend camps which focus on team building, resilience and contemporary health issues

 - Staff Development

 We have the support of a School Police Liaison Constable and Youth Liaison Officer.
-More information can be found under our NSW Police page.
-These officers work with secondary schools to reduce youth crime, violence and antisocial behaviour through a range of school intervention and educational programs.
+See our NSW Police page.
+These officers work with schools to reduce youth crime, violence and antisocial behaviour via a range of school intervention and educational programs.